-GENERAL EDUCATION (Bachelor of Science) see page 76 42 ho ours

-ADDITIONAL DEGREE REQUIREMENTS (Bachelor of Science

-TECHNOLOGY COMPONENT

-CIS 1339 may be used to fulfill both the technology componer nt and 3 hours of CIS under the "Additional

-Degree Requirements".
-Students choosing this option must a dd 3 hours of elective credit to reach the

-minimum 124 hours required for a bachelor's degree.

-MAJOR - Mathematics

-OPTIONAL MINOR

-ELECTIVES (with optional minor)

-ELECTIVES (without optional minor)

-Total Hours in Degree Program 124 ho urs

-GENERAL EDUCATION (Bachelor of Arts) see page 74 42 ho ours

-ADDITIONAL DEGREE REQUIREMENTS (Bachelor of Arts)

-TECHNOLOGY COMPONENT

-MAJOR - Mathematics

-OPTIONAL MINOR

-ELECTIVES (with optional minor)

-ELECTIVES (without optional minor)

-,,,,, Total Hours in Degree Program 124 ho

-0 0

-Mathematics Major 39 ho urs

-Mathematics Major Core 24 hours

-MAT 2451 Calculus I 4 hours

-MAT 2461 Calculus II 4 hours

-MAT 3302 Matrix and Linear Algebra 3 hours

-MAT 3311 Abstract Algebra 3 hours

-MAT 3361 Calculus III 3 hours

-MAT 3451 Differential Equations 4 hours

-MAT 4351 Real Analysis OR

-MAT 4361 Complex Analysis 3 hour s

-Programming Courses 6 hours

-Six (6) hours chosen from the following list 6 hours

-CIS 1359 Programming Logic 3 hours

-CIS 2348 Internet and Game Programming 3 hours

-CIS 2389 Object-Oriented Programming I 3 hours

-CIS 3329 Visual Programming 3 hours

-MAT 4471 Introduction to Numerical Analysis 4 hours

-Mathematics Major Core Electives 9 hours

-Nine (9) hours chosen from the following list 9 hours

-MAT 3322 Geometry

-MAT 3481 Mathematics for Secondary Teachers.
-4 hours

-MAT 4312 Advanced Differential Equations 3 hours

-MAT 4341 Probability and Statistics 3 hours

-MAT 4471 Introduction to Numerical Analysis 4 hours

-MAT 4351 (if not chosen for major core) 3 hours

-MAT 4361 (if not chosen for major core) 3 hours

-Other junior/senior level mathematics course s may be used

-if approved by the head of the mathematics d epartment.
+GENERAL EDUCATION (Bachelor of Science) see page 88 42 hours ADDITIONAL DEGREE REQUIREMENTS (Bachelor of Science) 12 hours TECHNOLOGY COMPONENT 3 hours CIS 1339 may be used to fulfill both the technology component and 3 hours of CIS under the "Additional Degree Requirements".
+Students choosing this option must add 3 hours of elective credit to reach the minimum 124 hours required for a bachelor's degree.
+MAJOR - Mathematics 43 hours OPTIONAL MINOR 18-24 hours ELECTIVES (with optional minor) 28 hours Total Hours in Degree Program 124 hours GENERAL EDUCATION (Bachelor of Arts) see page 86 Mathematics Major43 hoursMathematics Major Core31 hoursMAT 2347 Discrete Mathematics3 hoursMAT 2451 Calculus I4 hoursMAT 2461 Calculus II4 hoursMAT 3302 Matrix and Linear Algebra3 hoursMAT 3311 Abstract Algebra3 hoursMAT 3451 Differential Equations4 hoursMAT 4351 Real Analysis OR3 hoursMAT 4361 Complex Analysis3 hoursMAT 4441 Applied Probability and Statistics4 hoursProgramming Courses6 hoursSix (6) hours chosen from the following list6 hoursCIS 1359 Programming Logic3 hoursCIS 2348 Internet and Game Programming3 hoursCIS 3329 Visual Programming3 hoursMAT 4371 Introduction to Numerical Analysis 3 hours

+Mathematics Major Core Electives 6 hours Six (6) hours chosen from the following list 6 hours MAT 3322 Geometry3 hours MAT 3481 Mathematics for Secondary Teachers4 hours MAT 4441 Applied Probability and Statistics4 hours MAT 4371 Introduction to Numerical Analysis 3 hours MAT 4351 (if not chosen for major core) MAT 4361 (if not chosen for major core) Other junior/senior level mathematics courses may be used ł if approved by the head of the mathematics department.
-\MAT 4471 may be taken to fulfill requirements in both the Programming Courses and the Mathematics Major Core Electives, however the 4 hours would count only one time.
-Any student who chooses to use MAT

-4471 to fulfill requirements in both areas will need to take 3 additional hours of general electives to reach the 124 required hours.
+MAT 4371 may be taken to fulfill requirements in both the Programming Courses and the Mathematics Major Core Electives, however the 3 hours would count only one time.
+Any student who chooses to use MAT 4371 to fulfill requirements in both areas will need to take 3 additional hours of general electives to reach the 124 required hours.